Adelionek/AiTechTemplate/README.md

 - `model` - The model architecture used in experiment.
 Supported values are: vgg16, vgg19, resnet34, vitb16.
 - `optimizer` - The optimize function used in experiment.
 Supported values are: sgd, adam.

-New models and oprimizers can be added by creating appropriate .yaml file and updating the [model_utlis.py](./internal_modules/utils/model_utlis.py) file.
+New models and optimizers can be added by creating appropriate .yaml file and updating the [model_utlis.py](./internal_modules/utils/model_utlis.py) file.

 **hydra Section** - Specifies the configuration for the Hydra framework, which is used to manage the configuration parameters.
 Bascically, the current configuration prevents from creating new directories and files by the package.